Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 And that, as much as anything, explains why the Seahawks dominated the first half, leading 16-3 at the break and carrying a 225-151 edge in yards and eventually holding on for a 23-15 win.

-Seahawks coach Pete Carroll particularly liked that Seattle rushed for 125yards on 21 carries in the first half, an average of 6.0 per attempt.
+Seahawks coach Pete Carroll particularly liked that Seattle rushed for 125 yards on 21 carries in the first half, an average of 6.0 per attempt.

 “I thought the running backs did a really nice job,” Carroll said.
 “Everybody ran the ball well.
 That’s a real tribute to the system I think.
 I’m really excited we were able to do that.”